 Ozone Season NOₓ State-by-State Emissions

-- CAIR and NBP: Between 2005 and 2014, ozone season NOₓ emissions from CAIR and former NBP sources fell in every state participating in the CAIR NOₓ ozone season program except Arkansas, Rhode Island, and West Virginia, where emissions increased by a combined total of 3,000 tons.
+- Between 2005 and 2021, ozone season NOₓ emissions from the CSAPR sources fell in every state participating in the CSAPR NOₓ ozone season program.

 Ozone Season NOₓ Emission Rates

-- In 2014, the average NOₓ ozone season emission rate fell to 0.13 lb/mmBtu.
-This indicates a 68 percent reduction from 2000 emission rates, with the majority of reductions coming from coal-fired units.
+- In 2021, the average NOₓ ozone season emission rate fell to 0.07 lb/mmBtu for the CSAPR ozone season program states and 0.07 lb/mmBtu nationally.
+This represents a 63 and 66 percent reduction, respectively, from 2005 emission rates, with the majority of reductions coming from coal-fired units.

-- Although heat input has remained relatively constant over the past 14 years, emissions have decreased dramatically since 2000, indicating an improvement in NOₓ emission rate.
-This is due in large part to greater use of control technology on coal-fired units and increased heat input at natural gas-fired units, which emit less NOₓ than coal-fired units.
+- Emissions have decreased dramatically since 2005, due in large part to greater use of control technology, primarily on coal-fired units, and increased generation at natural gas-fired units, which emit less NOₓ emissions per unit of electricity than coal-fired units.

-NOₓ are made up of a group of highly reactive gases that are emitted from power plants and motor vehicles, as well as other sources.
-NOₓ contributes to the formation of ground-level ozone and fine particle pollution, which cause a variety of adverse human health effects.
+Nitrogen oxides (NOₓ) are made up of a group of highly reactive gases that are emitted from power plants and motor vehicles, as well as other sources.
+NOₓ emissions contribute to the formation of ground-level ozone and fine particle pollution, which cause a variety of adverse human health effects.